The Facts Are Friendly Approach

 People sometimes have a paradigm – a way of looking at the world – that means they only focus on things that support their present position.

+As we know, this is called confirmation bias.
 This can be reassuring for them, but sometimes it means they refuse to read reality.
 Such an approach can be dangerous for them and also for other people.

 Peak performers are positive realists in the fields where they excel.
-They have a positive attitude, but also quickly read reality.
+They have a positive attitude but also quickly read reality.
 This enables them to see patterns and anticipate what might happen.

 Looking back on your life, can you think of a difficult situation where you adopted the approach that the facts were friendly?
+You may have lost a client, been concerned about an illness or faced another challenge.

+Whatever the situation, you wanted to know the truth.
 How did you keep an open mind, even though you might have been going through difficulties?
 How did you gather the data?
 How did you then use the information to move forward?

 recognising the facts are friendly

 Let’s assume you know the facts about a tough situation.
 The next step is to decide your way forward.
+As we know. one approach is to use the Three C model for making decisions.
+This involves focusing on clarity, creativity and concrete results.

 The next step is to focus on creativity.
-What are the potential choices you have for trying to achieve the goals?
+What are the choices you have for trying to achieve the goals?
 What are the consequences – the pluses and minuses of each option?
 Are there any other potential creative solutions?

 Good decision makers often base their decisions on the consequences of the options, rather than the options themselves.
 Such people can therefore be said to choose the consequences.
 They then aim to build on the pluses and minimise the minuses.